 Signs may be emotional - for example, they may be upset, distressed, anxious, angry or agitated.

-Signs may be behavioural/emotional - for example, they may become more clingy or more withdrawn, or they may wet the bed, or physical - for example, they may experience stomach aches.
+Signs may be behavioural/emotional - for example, they may become more clingy or more withdrawn, or they may wet the bed.
+Physical signs can include experiencing stomach aches.

 Look out for any changes in their behaviour.
 Children and young people may feel less anxious if they are able to express and communicate their feelings in a safe and supportive environment.
 Children and young people who communicate differently to their peers may rely on you to interpret their feelings.
 Listen to them, acknowledge their concern and give them extra love and attention if they need it.